solsticedhiver/flarte/README.md

 <img src="./screenshots/20230324-flarte-640x.png" />

 It merely copies the website interface, but adds the possibility to download the videos, by using *ffmpeg*.
+**It should be obvious that all the videos are copyrighted by arte.tv, and not free to share as is.**

 On Windows, excepts the binary ffmpeg.exe to be in flarte directory.
 Downloads to `%USERPROFILE%\Downloads` directory.